NBA Rumors: Kawhi Leonard Trade Buzz; DeMarcus Cousins and More

 NBA Rumors: Kawhi Leonard Trade Buzz; DeMarcus Cousins and MoreJuly 1, 2018

-The Boston Celtics have been mentioned as one of the top spots for Kawhi Leonard in a potential trade.
+The Boston Celtics have been mentioned as one of the top potential landing spots for the San Antonio Spurs' Kawhi Leonard.

 However, the Celtics may not be so eager to part with their assets in any trade for Leonard.
-The Celtics are not sure about Leonard's health after last season's quadriceps injury and since he is scheduled to become a free agent a year from now, that appears to enhance their doubts according to Adrian Wojnarowski of ESPN.com.
+Boston is not sure about Leonard's health after last season's quadriceps injury, and since he is scheduled to become a free agent a year from now, that has enhanced the Celtics' doubts according to Adrian Wojnarowski of ESPN.com.

-In addition to the Celtics, the Los Angeles Lakers have been in the discussion to trade for Leonard.
-However, the Spurs may not be in such a hurry to make the deal because they have hopes of repairing their relationship with Leonard and possibly keeping him for the long term.
+In addition to the C's, the Los Angeles Lakers have been in the discussion to trade for Leonard.
+However, the Spurs may not be in a hurry to make the deal because they have hopes of repairing their relationship with the player and possibly keeping him for the long term,

-Leonard played just nine games in 2017-18, and it was clear that his relationship with the Spurs was not at its best.
+Leonard played just nine games in 2017-18, and it was clear that his relationship with San Antonio was not at its best.

-However, if that relationship can be repaired, there's a chance that Leonard and the Spurs can work towards a super max contract that could pay Leonard $219 million.
+However, if that can be repaired, there's a chance Leonard and the Spurs can work toward a max contract that could pay Leonard $219 million.

 While there has been much discussion in the media about a potential deal between the Celtics and Spurs for Leonard, Gary Washburn of the Boston Globe tweeted that Jaylen Brown's name has not come up in any discussions.

-That is fairly indicative of the slow approach the Celtics are taking with regards to Leonard.
-He is clearly one of the most talented players in the league, and any team that trades for him is going to have to give up a substantial amount.
-Brown would seem like a legitimate starting point in any trade talk, especially since it seems very unlikely that Boston would trade Jayson Tatum after his sensational rookie year.
+That is fairly indicative of the slow approach the Celtics are taking with regard to Leonard.
+He is one of the most talented players in the league, and any team that trades for him is going to have to give up a substantial amount.
+Brown would seem like a legitimate starting point in any trade talk, especially since it seems unlikely that Boston would trade Jayson Tatum after his sensational rookie year.

 The Lakers appear to have an interest in DeMarcus Cousins now that Paul George has committed to staying with the Oklahoma City Thunder.